blurryfacebeat/blurryfacebeat/README.md

 # Vyacheslav Morozov
 ### I'm a front-end developer from Siberia 🥶.
 Writing in JavaScript(<3).
 I am also a very risky guy and sometimes I play with the backend 😎

-⤷ In my repository you can see Vanilla JS, Vue, React, Nest, Next, Nuxt, Node.
+⤷ In my repository you can see Vanilla JS, Vue, React, React Native, Nest, Next, Nuxt, Node.
 Perhaps you will find something interesting and new for yourself in them.
 And maybe give me a useful comment :)

  <a aligh="left" href="mailto:v.morozov.biz@gmail.com" target="_blank" rel="noreferrer noopener"><img src="https://raw.githubusercontent.com/0xShapeShifter/readme-md/master/public/images/socials/at.svg" alt="Email" width="22" height="22" /></a>